 Stonewall signalled the beginning of the gay rights movement.
 On June 28, 1970, LGBTQ2S+ activists held the first annual Christopher Street Gay Liberation Day march, which evolved into the Pride parade.

 Still Fighting Discrimination

-Fifty years later, it’s hard to imagine that gay people were so blatantly discriminated against on the basis of sexual orientation.
-For example, in 1969 New York state laws prohibited serving alcoholic beverages to gay people.
-The theme of this year’s Vancouver Pride Parade is “50 years and still fighting” because while many gains have been made when it comes to LGBTQ2S+ rights, there’s still a ways to go.
+Fifty-one years later, it’s hard to imagine that gay people were so blatantly discriminated against on the basis of sexual orientation.
+For example, in 1969, New York state laws prohibited serving alcoholic beverages to gay people.
+While many gains have been made when it comes to LGBTQ2S+ rights, there’s still a ways to go.